jonesd/docker-presentation/slides.md

 + FS
  + 1 project using Vagrant on developer machines for runtime environment
  + Customers adopting Docker and exploring CloudFoundry

 ---

+## Docker Concepts Summary

++ Docker Images are run to produce runtime Containers
++ Images can be private or downloaded from the public docker hub
++ Images defined by Dockerfile
++ Container runs one process
++ Containers are isolated by default
++ Container network access from host or other containers can be configured
++ Container disk storage is ephemeral and is lost when the container is removed
++ Host file system can be linked to container for permanent storage
++ Application decomposed into many containers
++ Docker compose can run and link multiple containers (docker-compose.yml)

+---